 - We run the electrical wires through a metal conduit.

 - We twist the wires to cancel the ELF and EMF.

 - We protect all electronics with foil shielding.

 - We carbonize and ground the fishnet mesh that covers our heaters to ground and cancel the ELF.

-How Does A Jacuzzi® Infrared Sauna Differ from Other Saunas?
+How Does A Clearlight® Infrared Sauna Differ from Other Saunas?

 Quality of design and construction coupled with superior and innovative heating technology.
 We start with the highest quality woods.
 All saunas are built by hand to our strict 48 point Quality Control.
 No sauna leaves the factory without being fully tested and approved by two levels of quality control.

 With the ETL and CE certification, we are bound to provide a high-quality product.
 We use non-toxic glues.
 Our saunas are hand-sanded, the handles and trim are handcrafted, the tongue and groove wood is color-matched to look beautiful and all Clearlight Infrared Sauna models are designed to give you a lifetime of wellness and relaxation benefits.

 Almost every other infrared sauna company uses industrial heaters that have been adapted to be used in an infrared sauna.
 Not willing to settle with industrial infrared heaters, we manufacture our own patented-pending infrared sauna heaters in our factory.
 We manufacture our True Wave combination Carbon/Ceramic far infrared heaters and full spectrum (near, mid, far) infrared heaters.